The Bloomberg Cities Idea Exchange

 The Bloomberg Cities Idea Exchange is a first-of-its-kind initiative to spread proven solutions from one city to others around the world.
 Available to any official municipality at no cost, the ideas elevated here have not only demonstrated impact, but they address challenges common to many cities right now.
 Even still, the Idea Exchange is not only about ideas: it is also about how ideas spread, and is therefore focused on helping city leaders everywhere local, assess, adapt, and implement solutions that work for their local context.

+Despite efforts in the public and civic sector to catalog and promote “what works,” proven and promising ideas rarely go viral and replication efforts often fail – despite significant interest from municipalities to borrow ideas from peers.
 Through the Bloomberg Cities Idea Exchange, local officials can source and learn about ideas to bring to their cities, and also receive hands-on expert technical assistance to tailor and implement those ideas.
 Supports for cities include operational blueprints, experiential learning tours, strategy-sharing with peers, implementation grants, and more.
+Established and led by Bloomberg Philanthropies, this initiative builds on more than a decade of work to discover, nurture, and drive government innovation in cities across the globe.

 “Our mission is simple: to help good ideas to spread faster and take root.”